Pensacola, Florida: Spanish

-During the early years of settlement, a tri-racial creole society developed.
+During the early years of settlement, a triracial creole society developed.
 As a fortified trading post, the Spanish had mostly men stationed here.
-Some married or had unions with Pensacola, Creek or African women, both slave and free, and their descendants created a mixed-race population of mestizos and mulattos.
-The Spanish encouraged fugitive slaves from the Southern colonies to come to Florida as a refuge, promising freedom in exchange for conversion to Catholicism.
-King Charles II of Spain issued a royal proclamation freeing all slaves who fled to Spanish Florida and accepted conversion and baptism.
+Some married or had unions with Pensacola, Creek, or African women, both slave and free, and their descendants created a mixed-race population of mestizos and mulattos.
+The Spanish encouraged fugitive slaves from the Southern Colonies to come to Florida as a refuge, promising freedom in exchange for conversion to Catholicism.
 Most went to the area around St. Augustine, but escaped slaves also reached Pensacola.
-St. Augustine had mustered an all-black militia unit defending Spain as early as 1683.